Illumina Innovates with Rancher and Kubernetes

 The release of k3s has been met with enthusiasm by the Kubernetes community.
 Find out why k3s has become so popular so quickly and what teams are already doing with k3s one week after its launch.

 Rancher's multi-cluster applications are the easiest way to add reliability to applications running in multiple Kubernetes clusters.
-This article demonstrates how to use the new feature, available in Rancher 2.2 Preview 2.

 My name is Jason van Brackel and I'm Rancher Labs' new Director of Community.
 In this post, I'd like to introduce myself and outline my vision of the community we can shape together.